LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Kafka topics with partitions (like shards); can only add partitions to a topic
   * Output is plaintext, TLS in-flight or KMS at-rest encryption
   * Consumers: Kinesis Data Analytics for Apache Flink, AWS Glue, Streaming ETL Jobs powered by Apache Spark Streaming, λ, EC2/ECS/EKS

+### AWS Glue:
+  * Managed ETL service (fully serverless) used to prepare/transform data for analysis
+  * Can be event driven (eg: λ triggered by S3 put object) to call Glue ETL
+  * Glue Data catalog uses an AWS Glue Data Crawler scanning DBs/S3/data to write associated metadata utilized by Glue ETL, or data discovery on Athena, Redshift Spectrum or EMR
+  * Glue Job bookmarks prevent reprocessing old data
+  * Glue Databrew-clean/normalize data using pre-built transformation
+  * Glue Studio-new GUI to create, run, and monitor ETL jobs in Glue
+  * Glue Streaming ETL (built on Apache Spark Structured Streaming)-compatible with Kinesis Data Streaming, Kafka, MSK
+  * Glue Elastic Views:
+    * Combine and replicate data across multiple data stores using SQL (View)
+    * No custom code, Glue monitors for changes in the source data, serverless
+    * Leverages a "virtual table" (materialized view)

+### EMR:
+  * Service to create Hadoop clusters (Big Data) to analyze/process lots of data using (many) instances
+  * Supports Apache Spark, HBase, Presto, Flink, etc.
+  * Takes care of provisioning and configuration
+  * Autoscaling and integrated with Spot Instances
+  * Use cases: Data processing, ML, Web Indexing, BigData
+  * Node types:
+    * Master Node: manage the cluster, coordinate, manage health-long running process
+    * Core Node: run tasks and store data-long running process
+    * Task Node (optional): only to run tasks-usually Spot Instances
+  * Can have long-running cluster or transient (temporary) cluster
+  * Purchasing options:
+    * On-demand: reliable, predictable, won't be terminated
+    * Reserved: cost savings (EMR will use if available)
+    * Spot instances: cheaper, can be terminated, less reliable

 ### Amazon Sagemaker:
   * Fully managed service for development/data science to build ML models